Gouidas/konnekta-assignment_1/README.md

 ### Running the App

+If you want to just view the application, simply open `index.html` in your preferred web browser.
+The compiled CSS is already included in the project.

-After cloning the repository, open a terminal at the root of the project directory and run the following command to automatically compile SCSS to CSS whenever a change is made:
+If you want to make changes to the SCSS and see them reflected in the application, you'll need to run the SCSS compiler.
+Open a terminal at the root of the project directory and run the following command to automatically compile SCSS to CSS whenever a change is made:

 sass --watch scss/main.scss:css/main.css